jonacruz89/SAWARATSUKI.ServiceLogos/docs/README.md

 > [!WARNING]
 > The logos here are not official logos.

+> [!Important]
+> In no circumstances do I allow the use of the logo I created for AI learning.

 # License

 ## If you want to use the logo, please read this section carefully.